- Places to Explore

-The king of beers in this part of the globe isn't Budweiser—though Czech Budvar runs a close second—but Plzeňský Prazdroj (aka Pilsner Urquell).
-The word "prazdroj" translates as "source," and you can discover that source by visiting the legendary brewery complex and adjacent brewery-themed museum in Plzeň, 55 mi southwest of Prague.
+The king of beers in this part of the globe isn’t Budweiser—though Czech Budvar runs a close second—but Plzeňský Prazdroj (aka Pilsner Urquell).
+The word "prazdroj" translates as "source," and you can go straight to that source by visiting the legendary brewery complex and adjacent brewery-themed museum in Plzeň, 55 miles southwest of Prague.
 The world-renowned pale lager was invented here in 1842.
-One taste and you'll understand why Czechs have an old proverb that says, "Where beer is brewed, life is good."
+One taste and you’ll understand why Czechs have an old proverb that says "Where beer is brewed, life is good."

 A different kind of beverage is the drink du jour in Karlovy Vary.
 Accidentally discovered by Emperor Charles IV in the 1300s, the hot springs here provide water for sipping as well as spa-ing—which explains why most folks tote porcelain cups that they fill for free at thermal fountains.
 You can buy your own for a few bucks (the unique little handle that doubles as a straw makes it a fun spa souvenir).
 Even without one, though, you will remember the experience.
 The curative water’s sulfuric taste is unforgettably awful.

 The Czech Republic is synonymous with fine cut crystal, and purists contend that the very best is created by Moser, a glassmaker that has been operating in Karlovy Vary since 1857.
 Moser also has two Prague locations: the flagship store at Na Příkopě 12 (itself a work of art) and a second shop on Old Town Square.
 Looking for something more modern?
 Function coupled with contemporary form makes Artěl, also in Old Town, a Fodor’s Choice.
 Wherever you shop, be sure that pieces bear an official "Bohemia Crystal" sticker.